 In theory, using hydrogen fuel cells to add range to an EV makes sense.
 Hydrogen can be quickly pumped into a vehicle, much like gasoline; in theory, this method could eliminate range anxiety without loading the vehicle with a ton of extra weight in the form of more battery packs, but without adding polluting internal-combustion power.

-But there’s one not-so-small issue: infrastructure.
+But there’s one not-so-small issue with hydrogen: infrastructure.
 Hydrogen filling stations are currently only readily available in California, and even there, they’re nowhere as common as gas stations.
 (Nikola has plans to build 700 new hydrogen filling stations, for what it’s worth.)